Pathways to Politics for Women

 -

 The University of Melbourne program is generously supported by the Trawalla Foundation and the University of Melbourne and offered FREE to selected participants.
 Any flights, ground transfers, accommodation, and other fees associated with attending the program are not included.
-Meals will be provided during each session (dietaries catered for on request).
+Meals will be provided during each in-person session (dietaries catered for on request).

 -

-The University of Melbourne Pathways to Politics Program for Women application is comprised of four sections:
+Our application is comprised of four sections:

 - Eligibility questions: These short questions help our Selection Committee to determine your eligibility for the program.